Four takeaways from Dust Safety Week 2021

 Proper dust safety management also requires an understanding of the applicable safety standards.
 Biomass Engineering & Equipment’s Joel Dulin gave readers an in-depth look at NFPA 664, Standard for the Prevention of Fires and Explosion in Wood Processing and Woodworking Facility, which was updated in 2020.
 Although the NFPA doesn’t require operations to be compliant with the revised 664 standard immediately, it does require compliance within a structured timeline, he explains.
 The code applies retroactively to new and existing facilities, and, therefore, every operation must understand what it requires of them.

-Jeffrey Nicholas, managing partner at Industrial Fire Prevention, LLC, also outlined the NFPA standards that apply when classifying combustible dusts and hazardous locations: NFPA 499 and NFPA 70.
+Jeffrey Nichols, managing partner at Industrial Fire Prevention, LLC, also outlined the NFPA standards that apply when classifying combustible dusts and hazardous locations: NFPA 499 and NFPA 70.
 He also discussed the engineering principle and principle of design outlined in NFPA 664, among other engineering controls.

 4) Know your options